More HCP data are coming....and will be released in a new way.....will you be ready?

 We continue to have technical meetings every other Monday afternoon, led by Dr. Gaurav Patel.
 Anyone is welcome to bring their technical issues to these meetings for help and troubleshooting.
 Please email Joe and we will put you on the agenda for the meeting (Joe.Figliolia@nyspi.columbia.edu).

-The next technical meeting will be held on August 13th, 2018 in the Translational Imaging Conference Room.
+The next technical meeting is TBA, and will meet in the Translational Imaging Conference Room.